raxitcholera/raxitcholera.github.io/interview/interview.md

  - After a year of working at SmartThings, I will still be learning from my colleagues and applying all of the skills I gain to helping others to learn.
 New inventions are released almost on regular bases and there is a lot of work that developers do behind the scene to make it happen.
 I am fascinated by new technological developments and to be able to push the limits of current boundaries will prove to be a fuel to keep working.

  - In summary, I will be continuing my professional and personal growth, using my newfound skills and applying the incredible passion that I have for all of the work that I do to make developers lives as easy as possible.

-### __Requirements__

- - Bachelor's degree in Computer Science or equivalent practical experience
- - Experience with Objective-C, Swift, Java, C# or C/C++ programming and debugging skills
- - Experience in developing native iOS Applications targeting iPhone and iPad
- - Strong understanding of application architecture and object-oriented design
- - iOS development experience, with deep knowledge of best practices, APIs and libraries
- - Experience with Git, Github, Pull Request and Rebasing
- - A passion for continuous learning and understanding
- - Ability to operate in fast-paced, deadline driven, collaborative and iterative programming environment
- - Experience building complex iOS Apps that have been successfully delivered to customers